Tsona

 Tsona City (错那市), formerly Tsona County, is a county-level city in Shannan Prefecture in the southeastern part of the Tibet region of China.
 Tsona means "The face of the [Nara Yumco] lake" in Tibetan.
 It lies immediately to the north of the McMahon Line agreed as the mutual border between British India and Tibet in 1914.
 (Note: China claims that the McMahon Line is "illegal" on the grounds that Tibet was not an independent power.)
-China has not accepted the 1914 border delineation, but treats it as the Line of Actual Control (LAC).
+China has not accepted the 1914 border delineation, but treats it as the Line of Actual Control (LAC); for this reason, China considers Tsona city to also contain part of the disputed territory of South Tibet/Arunachal Pradesh; under China's claimed border, Tsona city would include Itanagar, the state capital of Arunachal Pradesh.
 Tsona also borders Bhutan in the southwest.